-You failed to perform your judicial duties in the following matters:

-A. On or about April 23, 2003, you received proposed case management orders submitted by the parties in Robinson v.
+On or about April 23, 2003, you received proposed case management orders submitted by the parties in Robinson v.
 Brighton Lake Hills Associates, et al., No. RIC 373233.

 California Rules of Court, rule 212(i) provides that the court must enter a case management order setting a schedule for subsequent proceedings and otherwise providing for the management of the case.

-On June 27, 2003, you conducted a case management conference hearing at which you stated that you were going to issue a case management order the following week.
+On June 27, 2003, you conducted a

+case management conference hearing at which you stated that you were going to issue a case management order the following week.

 You never signed or issued such an order in the case.

-B. On April 17, 2003, defendants Van Daele Development Corporation and Temecula 344/AF XV, Ltd. filed motions for summary judgment in Portofino Development, L.P. v.
+On April 17, 2003, defendants Van Daele Development Corporation and Temecula 344/AF XV, Ltd. filed motions for summary judgment in Portofino Development, L.P. v.
 Van Daele Development Corp., et al., No. RIC 368636.

 On September 26, 2003, you announced your tentative decision to deny the motions for summary judgment, but grant summary adjudication as to the third cause of action for strict liability in tort.

 On or about January 15, 2004, at your request, your clerk contacted plaintiff's counsel and requested that counsel prepare proposed orders on the September 26, 2003 motions.

 Plaintiff's counsel submitted proposed orders, which you received on or about January 28, 2004.

 On or about February 11, 2004, you received the defendants' proposed orders on the motions.

 Although the case remained pending before you until at least June 11, 2004, you never issued a written order on the motions for summary judgment.
-Your conduct violated the Code of Judicial Ethics, canons 1, 2, 2A, 3B(1) and 3B(8).
+Deny, in that they appear to have been submitted on another date in January.

+Admit they bear a file stamp of February 11, 2004.
+Unknown when they were received.

+Lack sufficient information as to the truth of the allegation, to admit or deny.
+A reasonable inquiry has been made, and discovery is continuing.